hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 - `saveAsLibSVMFile` is the function to save data into a file in `libsvm` format.

+## Support vector machine SVM ([code](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_classification.py))

+- In general, the idea is to load a binary classification dataset in `libsvm` format from a file, separate training and test, perform parameter selection on training data, and make prediction on test data.
+- The complete Python code for running the following experiments with SVM can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_classification.py).

 ### Running SVM with parameter selections

-- The complete function for calling SVM training and prediction is listed in the following code block.
+- The following code performs a parameter selection (grid search) of SVM on training data.

   {% highlight Python linenos %}
   # train a SVM model